 In parallel, the Bureau has also published a number of special sections listing several administrations under item A.1.f.2 of Annex 2 to Appendix 4.
 In these cases, the notifying administration was always labelled XXX and no coordination requirements with other satellite networks of that notifying administration were considered.
 In other terms, No. 9.6.1 was not applied to these cases.
 Since this approach was never questioned by the notifying administrations submitting such satellite filings, the Bureau assumed that it corresponds to the desired course of action by these administrations.

-However, since the compared wording of No 9.6.1 and of item A.1.f.2 of Annex 2 to Appendix 4 may be confusing, the Conference may wish to amend item A.1.f.2 as follows: “if the notice is submitted on behalf of a group of administrations, the symbols of each of the administrations in the group, submitting the information on the satellite network (see the Preface)”
+However, since the compared wording of No 9.6.1 and of item A.1.f.2 of Annex 2 to Appendix 4 may be confusing, the Conference may wish to amend item A.1.f.2 as follows: “if the notice is submitted by the notifying administration in association with other administrations, the symbols of each of the administrations (see the Preface)”

 2 Items B.4.b.2, B.4.b.3, B.4.b.4 required for non-GSO subject to coordination under Nos.
 9.11A, 9.12 or 9.12A